-Figure 1.1 Types of double symmetric concrete filled steel tubular members
+Figure 1.1 Types of double symmetric concrete filled steel tubular members and concrete encased steel members

-- (4) This design guide is not applicable to composite members with concrete encased sections and partially encased sections. - (5) This design guide does not apply to laced or battened concrete filled steel tubular members which consist of two or more discontinuously connected sections.
-In which case the specialist advices should be consulted. - (6) The partial safety factors for concrete, steel, reinforcement, and shear connector as given in Table 1.1 should be conformed to.
+(4) This design guide does not apply to laced or battened concrete filled steel tubular members which consist of two or more discontinuously connected sections.
+In which case the specialist advices should be consulted.

+(5) The partial safety factors for concrete, steel, reinforcement, and shear connector as given in Table 1.1 should be conformed to.